tudo-astroparticlephysics/PROPOSAL/resources/config_docu.md

 To use alternative parametrizations or to enable additional interaction types, the `CrossSections` object needs to contain one object with the appropriate name for each interaction type (e.g. `annihilation`, `brems`, etc.).
 If there is no object for an specific interaction type, this interaction type will be disabled.

 Each of the defined objects has to contain the keyword `parametrization`, specifying the parametrization that should be used, as well as additional, type-specific keywords.
+For each interaction type, a `multiplier` can be defined which scales the total cross section by a constant coefficient.

 #### Example